scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Introduction
 ------------

 Data on manifolds naturally arise in different fields.
 Hyperspheres model directional data in molecular and protein biology :cite:`Kent2005UsingStructure`, and some aspects of 3D shapes :cite:`Jung2012AnalysisSpheres, Hong2016`.
 Density estimation on hyperbolic spaces arises to model electrical impedances :cite:`Huckemann2010MobiusEstimation`, networks :cite:`Asta2014GeometricComparison` or reflection coefficients extracted from a radar signal :cite:`Chevallier2015ProbabilityProcessing`.
 Symmetric Positive Definite (SPD) matrices are used to characterize data from Diffusion Tensor Imaging (DTI) :cite:`Pennec2006b, Yuan2012` and functional Magnetic Resonance Imaging (fMRI) :cite:`Sporns2005TheBrain`.
-Examples of manifold data are numerous: as a result, there is a growing interest in leveraging differential geometry in the machine learning community.
+Examples of manifold data are numerous.
+As a result, there is a growing interest in leveraging differential geometry in the machine learning community, supported by the growing fields of Geometric Learning and Geometric Deep Learning :cite:`Bronstein2017`.

 Yet, the adoption of differential geometry computations has been inhibited by the lack of a reference implementation.
 Code sequences are often custom-tailored for specific problems and are not easily reused.
-Some python packages do exist, but focus on optimization (Pymanopt :cite:`Townsend2016Pymanopt:Differentiation`, Geoopt :cite:`Becigneul2018RiemannianMethods, Kochurov2019Geoopt:Optim`, and McTorch :cite:`Meghwanshi2018McTorchLearning`), are dedicated to a single manifold (PyRiemann :cite:`Barachant2015PyRiemann:Interface`, PyQuaternion :cite:`Wynn2014PyQuaternions:Quaternions`, PyGeometry :cite:`Censi2012PyGeometry:Manifolds.`), or lack unit-tests and continuous integration (TheanoGeometry :cite:`Kuhnel2017ComputationalTheano`).
+Some Python packages do exist, but focus on optimization (Pymanopt :cite:`Townsend2016Pymanopt:Differentiation`, Geoopt :cite:`Becigneul2018RiemannianMethods, Kochurov2019Geoopt:Optim`, and McTorch :cite:`Meghwanshi2018McTorchLearning`), are dedicated to a single manifold (PyRiemann :cite:`Barachant2015PyRiemann:Interface`, PyQuaternion :cite:`Wynn2014PyQuaternions:Quaternions`, PyGeometry :cite:`Censi2012PyGeometry:Manifolds.`), or lack unit-tests and continuous integration (TheanoGeometry :cite:`Kuhnel2017ComputationalTheano`).
 An open-source low-level implementation of differential geometry, and associated learning algorithms, for manifold-valued data is thus thoroughly welcome.

-We present :code:`geomstats`, an open-source Python package of computations and statistics for data on non-linear manifolds: a field called Geometric Statistics.
-We provide object-oriented and extensively unit-tested implementations, supported for different execution backends -- namely NumPy, PyTorch, and TensorFlow.
-This paper illustrates the use of :code:`geomstats` through hands-on introductory tutorials of geometric statistics.
-The tutorials enable users: (i) to get intuition on concepts from differential geometry through a hands-on approach, often not provided by traditional textbooks; and (ii) to run geometric statistical learning algorithms seemlessly, without delving into the mathematical details.
+We present :code:`geomstats`, an open-source Python package of machine learning for data on non-linear manifolds: a field called Geometric Learning.
+We provide object-oriented and extensively unit-tested implementations, supported for different execution backends - namely NumPy, PyTorch, and TensorFlow.
+This paper illustrates the use of :code:`geomstats` through hands-on introductory tutorials of Geometric Learning.
+These tutorials enable users: (i) to get intuition on concepts from differential geometry through a hands-on approach, often not provided by traditional textbooks; and (ii) to run geometric machine learning algorithms seemlessly, without delving into the mathematical details.
+We emphasize that the tutorials are not meant to replace theoretical expositions of differential geometry and geometric learning :cite:`Postnikov2001,Pennec2019RiemannianAnalysis`.
+They will rather complement them with an intuitive, didactic and engineer-oriented approach.

 Presentation of Geomstats